DanaosTs/ECO/README.md

 ### <ins> Steps To Create The Executable

-  1. Navigate to the directory `ECO.py` is located in, either from the terminal inside of your prefered IDE or the command prompt\
+  1. Navigate to the directory `ECO.py` is located in, either from the terminal inside of your preferred IDE or the command prompt\
   i.e `cd Downloads\ECO`\
   Executing either `dir` or `ls` should display `ECO.py`